DFKI-NLP/kibad-llm/podman/faktencheck-db/README.md

 - Podman: `podman compose up -d`
 - Docker (not recommended): `docker compose up -d`

+Note: If you have started the containers previously, they might be cached and you will get an error message with exit code 125
+('Error: creating container storage: the container name "kibad-postgres" is already in use by ...
+You have to remove that container to be able to reuse that name: that name is already in use, or use --replace to instruct Podman to do so. exit code: 125')

+You can safely ignore these errors as long as the startup exit code is 0.

 ### Load SQL Dump

 Please make sure to wait a few seconds for all containers to start fully before trying to load the database.

-- Import sql file to database: `podman exec -it kibad-postgres bash -c "gzip -cd /tmp/data/2025-08-19_pg-faktencheck_dump.sql.gz | psql -U postgres -d kibad"`
+- Import sql file to database: `podman exec -it kibad-postgres bash -c "gzip -cd /tmp/data/2025-11-05_pg-faktencheck_dump.sql.gz | psql -U postgres -d kibad"`
-  - With Docker: `docker exec -it kibad-postgres bash -c "gzip -cd /tmp/data/2025-08-19_pg-faktencheck_dump.sql.gz | psql -U postgres -d kibad"`
+  - With Docker: `docker exec -it kibad-postgres bash -c "gzip -cd /tmp/data/2025-11-05_pg-faktencheck_dump.sql.gz | psql -U postgres -d kibad"`

+Note: If you have started the containers previously, they might be cached and you will get errors when re-importing the dump (or a newer dump).
+To fix this, the current solution is to delete the cached containers with

+- `podman rm -f kibad-postgres && podman rm -f kibad-pgadmin`

+Then, rerun `podman compose up -d` followed by the import command.

 ### Access pgAdmin